morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: The mt7921au driver must include the VID/PID that your adapter uses in order for the adapter to be plug and play per the above guidance.
 Adapter makers may use custom company VID/PID numbers.
 If this is the case, a patch needs to be submitted to the `linux-wireless` list in order for the VID/PID to be merged into the mainline kernel.
 An example of this situation currently is the Netgear A8000 adapter.
 For more information and a temporary workaround, see the section about the Netgear A8000 below.

-The driver (module) is called mt7921u.ko.
+The driver (module) for the mt7921au chipset is called mt7921u.ko.
 You can check on the driver by going to the following location:

 /usr/lib/modules/`<your kernel version>`/kernel/drivers/net/wireless/mediatek/mt76/mt7921/mt7921u.ko